dgraph-io/dgraph/wiki/content/deploy/index.md

 These HTTP endpoints are deprecated and will be removed in the next release.
 Please use the GraphQL endpoint at /admin.
 {{% /notice %}}

-* `/health` returns HTTP status code 200 if the worker is running, HTTP 503 otherwise.
 * `/admin/shutdown` initiates a proper [shutdown]({{< relref "#shutdown">}}) of the Alpha.
 * `/admin/export` initiates a data [export]({{< relref "#export">}}).